damienvillegas/crowdsurf/README.md

 - Use matrix factorization to create a model
 - Take the trained concert data and use k means clustering to group similar concerts
 - User’s Spotify engagement store calculated from number of unique tracks, new playlists, other data from their account
-- Use clusters to show what the user could also like for the last 3 recommendations based on what other similar users enjoyed4
+- Use clusters to show what the user could also like for the last 3 recommendations based on what other similar users enjoyed

 ![image](images/algo.png)